set-soft/kicost_ci_test/README.md

 In order to protect them this example uses *repository secrets*.
 In the current GitHub interface they can be defined choosing `Settings` (in the main menu bar, where the code, issues, etc. are located), then `Secrets` (bottom left), `Actions` and finally selecting `New repository secret`.
-Here is the sequence in the GitHub docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=webui#creating-encrypted-secrets-for-a-repository).
+Here is the sequence in the [GitHub docs](https://docs.github.com/en/actions/security-guides/encrypted-secrets?tool=webui#creating-encrypted-secrets-for-a-repository).

 The name of the secrets is arbitrary, but I recommend using the same name used for the associated environment variable.
 The variables are named **DISTRIBUTOR**_**OPTION**, all in uppercase.
 As an example, the name for